 SUNY Morrisville does not offer an open enrollment admission policy.
 Students are admitted to specific curricula rather than to a general program.

 Although an interview is not required for admission to the college, students are encouraged to visit the campus during the admission process, meet with program faculty members, and discuss admission and enrollment procedures directly with an admission adviser.

 Are you ready to be a Mustang?
-We have all the information you need to make your decision and complete a Freshman Admission application.
+We have all the information you need to make your decision and complete a First Year Admission application.

 Students who have earned college level credit after high school graduation or equivalency will apply through Transfer Admission.